Wyzebb/MapRepair/README.md

 - Leaves that may decay
 - Blocks melting
 - Fire burning out
-- Blocks fertilised by bonemeal
+- Blocks fertilised by bone meal
 - Fire spreading
-- Crops grown by bonemeal
+- Crops grown by bone meal

 _If you need anything else to be tracked, open an issue on the GitHub page!_